Northstar Career Academy

 Our Vision – To be the premier Center of Career Technical Education for Central Virginia’s alternative learners and students with disabilities while strengthening our workforce.

-Our Commitment – To ensure alternative learners and students with disabilities have viable and sustainable career skills that will create opportunities for self-sustainability long-term positive contributions to our communities while reducing the likelihood of criminal activity and dependence on the public welfare system.
+Our Commitment – To ensure alternative learners and students with disabilities have viable and sustainable career skills that will create opportunities for self-sustainability long-term positive contributions to our communities.

 In our Career Preparation Programs, students develop the skills necessary to search for and to attain employment.
 Students develop resumes, rehearse job interviews, and practice job searches.
 Also, professional communication and conduct is strongly emphasized.
 Students practice appropriate social conversations at work, discuss bullying and harassment in the workplace, and role pay scenarios involving self-advocacy with colleagues and supervisors.